industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 <img id="add_widget" src="graphics/addwidget.png" alt="KPI" width="900"/>

-Create a "Value" widget to display the Produced Bottles of the Line 1 and attach it to the "Line1_ProducedBottles", like so:
+Create a "Value" widget to display the Produced Bottles of the Line 1 and attach it to the "ProducedBottles" parameter on the Line1 asset, like so:

 <img id="tag1" src="graphics/tag1.png" alt="Tag1" width="900"/>